apecloud/kubeblocks/docs/user_docs/upgrade/upgrade-with-kbcli/upgrade-kubeblocks-to-0.8.md

     ```

     kbcli will automatically add the annotation `"helm.sh/resource-policy": "keep"` to ensure that existing addons are not deleted during the upgrade.

+## FAQ

+Refer to the [FAQ](./../faq.md) to address common questions and issues that may arise when upgrading KubeBlocks.
+If your question isn't covered, you can [submit an issue](https://github.com/apecloud/kubeblocks/issues/new/choose) or [start a discussion](https://github.com/apecloud/kubeblocks/discussions) on upgrading in GitHub.